npm/policies/conduct.md

 Packages must contain some functionality.
 "Squatting", that is, publishing an empty package to "reserve" a name, is not allowed.

-Packages must not contain illegal content.
-This includes content which violates software license agreements or other intellectual property restrictions.
+Packages must not contain illegal or infringing content.
+You should only publish packages or other materials to the Service if you have the right to do so.
+This includes complying with all software license agreements or other intellectual property restrictions.
 For example, redistributing an MIT-licensed module with the copyright notice removed, would not be allowed.
+You will be responsible for any violation of laws or others’ intellectual property rights.

 Packages must not be malware.
 For example, a package which is designed to maliciously exploit or damage computer systems, is not